ropensci/spatsoc/DECISIONS.md

 * for `build_lines`: is byFields really just id + whatever.. is this one argument then?

-by separating byFields and idField, we emphasize the requirement of idField and extra byFields
+by separating byFields and id, we emphasize the requirement of id and extra byFields

 ----